hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/chat_gpt/__init__.md

 The provided code snippet only defines a global variable `MODE`.
 There are no functions or classes to test.
 The provided example tests cover the critical aspect of checking if the variable `MODE` has the expected value.
 Crucially, it imports the module to verify the existence.

 * **`test_mode_value`:** This test directly accesses the `MODE` variable from the `hypotez.src.suppliers.chat_gpt` module using `from ... import MODE`.
-This demonstrates how to test a simple global variable.
+This demonStartes how to test a simple global variable.
 Importantly, it asserts that the value is indeed 'dev', as expected.

 * **`test_gsheet_import`:**  This test addresses the potential import error.
 It attempts to import `GptGs`.
 Crucially, instead of an assertion on the *content* of the class, this test validates the *ability* to import it successfully.
 This is often as important as, or even more important than, verifying the internal logic of the class.
 This test will pass if the `GptGs` class exists in the `hypotez.src.suppliers.chat_gpt` module.
 If it doesn't exist, an import error occurs, and the test will fail, providing useful information in the test report.
 This `assert True` is a placeholder, and would change based on how you plan to ensure that the class exists (e.g. validating a specific attribute of `GptGs`).